 How Much Mulch Does My Commercial Property Need?

 First, when was the last time a fresh layer of mulch was applied to your landscape beds?
 If there is an existing layer of mulch, you can simply refresh the bed with a thin 1- to 1½-inch layer.
-This will restore the color while improving drainage, protecting against erosion and insulating plant roots.
+This will restore the color while improving drainage, protecting against erosion, and insulating plant roots.
 Up to 3 inches of mulch might be necessary to cover bare spots.

-If you are laying down mulch on top of soil in a new landscape bed, more mulch is necessary to properly insulate plants and create a moisture/heat barrier.
+If you are laying down mulch on top of the soil in a new landscape bed, more mulch is necessary to properly insulate plants and create a moisture/heat barrier.
 You will need up to 4 inches.
 But beware of applying too much mulch!
 In excess, mulch could actually prevent nutrients from reaching plant roots.